litegapps/litegapps/README.md

 # LiteGapps
-this is a tool for building litegapps or litegapps++
+this is a tool for building litegapps

 # Cloning
 git clone https://github.com/wahyu6070/litegapps